 Before reset

-Some games ask you to confirm the session details before the reset begins.
-This Before reset gate is a quick checkpoint: if you have not yet recorded the session information (such as the group size), ARC prompts you here so the run is captured correctly before the room is wiped.
-Fill in what is needed and continue.
+After a game ends, ARC asks you to confirm the session details before it resets.
+This Before reset gate is a quick checkpoint: if you have not yet recorded the session information (such as the players), a Session Details row appears at the top with an Enter session details button.
+Press it, fill in what is missing, and the reset window comes back.

 Capture the run first

 The Before reset gate exists so a finished session is not lost.
-Once you reset, the game values are cleared — so confirm the session details here if you are asked.
+Once you reset, the run is closed out — so confirm the session details here if you are asked.

 Per-device reset statuses